I pause outside the door asking myself for the 100th time if I should be doing this.

 The door opens and Lucas stops dead spotting me in the room.
 His easy expression darkens.
 “What the hell are you doing here?
 How did you get in here?”

 I stand ready to explain but Jax beats me to it.
 “I told the guard it was okay.
 She’s not some crazy fan.”

 I shoot him a look but he’s focused on Luke.

 “Did Ethan send you?
-I told him to stay the fuck away.”
+I told him to stay the hell away.”